-- A camel is an oddly- formed giant animal that lack regularity in its appearance.
+- A camel is an oddly-formed giant animal that lacks regularity in its appearance.

 3. Scientific Name of Camel

-- The scientific name of camel is “Camelus”.
+- The scientific name of the camel is “Camelus”.

 4. Camel Names

-- Camels have a special place in the Arab culture and tradition.
+- Camels have a special place in Arab culture and tradition.

-- In the Arab world, special names are assigned to camels on the basis of the developmental stage, size or other characteristics.
+- In the Arab world, special names are assigned to camels based on their developmental stage, size, or other characteristics.

 - Some of the names are: